The Mars Volta: Hiatus, breakup, and reunion rumors (2013–2021)

-In August 2013, a collection of unreleased songs, demos, alternate versions, and in-studio jams roughly spanning from 2005 until the Noctourniquet sessions was leaked online.
+In August 2013, a collection of unreleased songs, demos, alternate versions, and in-studio jams roughly spanning from 2005 until the Noctourniquet sessions, dubbed The Ramrod Tapes, was leaked online.
 The source of these recordings still remains unknown.

-In February 2014, several posts on the Comatorium message board by sources close to the band revealed that Bixler-Zavala and Rodríguez-López have been meeting and speaking again, hinting at a possible Mars Volta reunion.
+In February 2014, several posts on the Comatorium message board by sources close to the band revealed that Bixler-Zavala and Rodríguez-López had been meeting and speaking again, hinting at a possible Mars Volta reunion.
 The rumors were further fueled when Bixler-Zavala's wife Chrissie posted a picture on Instagram of her husband and Rodríguez-López holding Bixler's twin boys at a California beach.
 On April 9, a new project featuring Rodríguez-López and Bixler-Zavala, Antemasque was announced; Antemasque also featured Flea on bass and Dave Elitch on drums.

 On October 14, 2014, founding member Isaiah "Ikey" Owens was found dead in his hotel room while on tour in Mexico with Jack White.
 According to a representative, Owens died of a heart attack.

-In an interview with Rolling Stone on July 11, 2016, when asked about a potential return of The Mars Volta, Rodriguez-Lopez stated, "At some point, we’d love to do [Mars Volta] again too, you know what I mean?
-There’s so much to do there as well."
+In an interview with Rolling Stone on July 11, 2016, when asked about a potential return of The Mars Volta, Rodriguez-Lopez stated, "At some point, we'd love to do [Mars Volta] again too, you know what I mean?
+There's so much to do there as well."
 In February 2018, Bixler-Zavala confirmed on Twitter that The Mars Volta will "be back soon", but later clarified that At the Drive-In activity will take precedence for the immediate future.
 In May 2019, further tweeting from Bixler-Zavala suggested he and Rodríguez-López had been experimenting with new material.

 On February 23, 2021, Hamburg based label Clouds Hill Group announced they had acquired rights to handle the band's discography, as well as Omar Rodriguez-Lopez' entire back catalogue, with official reissues of both discographies expected.

-On March 4, 2021, Clouds Hill posted a video on Twitter titled 'COMING SOON', featuring audio from De-Loused in the Comatorium, as well as alternate artwork of the album cover.
-This was later confirmed as the 18-LP box set of the band's entire discography titled La Realidad de Los Sueños (The Reality of Dreams), including unreleased material from the De-Loused in the Comatorium sessions titled Landscape Tantrums.
+On March 4, 2021, Clouds Hill posted a video on Twitter titled 'Coming Soon', featuring audio from De-Loused in the Comatorium, as well as alternate artwork of the album cover.
+This was later confirmed as the 18-LP box set of the band's entire discography titled La Realidad De Los Sueños (The Reality of Dreams), including unreleased material from the De-Loused in the Comatorium sessions titled Landscape Tantrums.
 The set was released on April 23, 2021.